insure logo

 Can an insurance company drop your homeowners insurance policy after a claim?

 “The most important point for consumers to understand is that their policies cannot be canceled in retaliation for filing a claim.
-It’s a fine line to draw because they can cancel for a poor claims history over multiple claims and they can cancel for reasons such as the home being too damaged to insure, but it is illegal to cancel for pure retaliation for filing a claim and consumers need to be aware of that,” explains Raizner.
+It’s a fine line to draw because they can cancel for a poor claims history over multiple claims and they can cancel for reasons such as the home being too damaged to insure, but it is illegal to cancel for pure retaliation for filing a claim and consumers need to be aware of that,” says Raizner.

 How to get homeowners insurance after being dropped